 What is omnichannel?

-There is no single definition of omnichannel, with different retailers applying a variety solutions and approaches to align their online and offline channels.
+There is no single definition of omnichannel, with different retailers applying a variety of solutions and approaches to align their online and offline channels.
 In discussion with Brennan, he explains “Omnichannel can mean many different things to many different people and can vary from industry to industry and sector to sector.”

 Why is omnichannel important?